Juniper/ansible-junos-stdlib/README.md

 ### PyEZ Version Requirement

-For ansible collection juniper.device we will need to install junos-eznc(PyEZ) version 2.6.0 or higher.
+For ansible collection `juniper.device` we will need to install [junos-eznc](https://github.com/Juniper/py-junos-eznc) version 2.6.0 or higher.

 ### Overview of Plugins

-In addition to the modules listed above, a callback_plugin `jsnapy` is available for the module `jsnapy`.
+In addition to the modules listed above, a callback_plugin `jsnapy` is available for the module [jsnapy](https://github.com/Juniper/jsnapy).

 The callback_plugin `jsnapy` helps to print on the screen additional information regarding jsnapy failed tests.
 For each failed test, a log will be printed after the RECAP of the playbook as shown in this example: